Biotechnology: Embryonic Stem Cells on the MCAT

 The embryonic stem cells are then selected for those that have the gene and then reinjected into a developing blastocyst.

-Insertion into Blastocyst
+Insertion Into Blastocyst

 Finally the blastocyst is implanted into a pseudopregnant mice to allow for growth of the embryo into mice offspring.
 Pseudopregnant is a term to describe female mice that are physiologically similar to an actually pregnant mice, but lack a fetus!